-This program gives students the perspective of the overall organization and beyond.
+This Program gives students the perspective of the overall organization and beyond.
 In addition to the company focus, Marketing also ensures that students take an external orientation by having an in-depth understanding of the competition and the consumer.
-While developing a good understanding of all the issues involved in developing marketing strategy, the student will learn to implement the tools of marketing tactics.
+While developing a good understanding of all the issues involved in developing a marketing strategy, the student will learn to implement the tools of marketing tactics.

 Enrolment in this Program is limited.

 1. Students applying directly from high school are admitted on the basis of academic performance.
 They must have completed Grade 12 English and Grade 12 Calculus.

 Course Guidelines for Students Admitted to B.B.A.
 Co-op Programs Directly from High School

 Students must complete the following courses in their first year of study: MGTA05H3, MGEA02H3, MGEA06H3, MATA32H3, MATA33H3, MGAB01H3, MGAB02H3, MGMA01H3 and MGTA36H3.